robgonnella/ardi/v2/docs/ardi_upload.md

 ```
   -a, --attach        Attach to board port and print logs
+  -f, --fqbn string   The FQBN of the board you want to upload to
   -h, --help          help for upload
   -p, --port string   The port your arduino board is connected to
 ```